 Interviewing at Healing Haven starts with a phone call with one of our Recruiters.
 This initial interview serves as a two-way meeting to learn as much as we can about you.
 Additionally, you’ll learn about our company culture and day-to-day operations.

 If both parties show interest in moving forward, we schedule an in-person tour of the facility within days of the initial meeting.
-During the tour, you’ll see how a typical day runs during our hours of operation and observes the one-on-one interactions between the clients and ABA Therapists.
+During the tour, you’ll see how a typical day runs during our hours of operation and observes the one-on-one interactions between the clients and Behavior Technicians.
 Our Recruiters are looking for interactions initiated, observations made, and questions asked by you during this meeting.
-You’ll also observe a few ABA sessions as well as Speech or Occupational therapy sessions.
+You’ll also observe a few ABA sessions, as well as Speech or Occupational therapy sessions.

 Finally, prior to a position offer, you need to provide two professional references and must complete a background check.

-I admire the clinic’s emphasis on a more naturalist approach to teaching ABA, and I believe that we try our best to create a fun, engaging and safe environment for our children. – Halee, ABA Therapist
+I admire the clinic’s emphasis on a more naturalist approach to teaching ABA, and I believe that we try our best to create a fun, engaging and safe environment for our children. – Halee, Behavior Technician

 Our Advice for Interviewing